Lexus is the big winner

 In October Lexus marketshare, according to the Power Information Network (PIN), a J.D.
 Power group, was 1.65 percent.
 In November the marketshare for Lexus jumped to 1.69 while Mercedes fell from 1.24 to 1.22.
 BMW stayed the same and Audi went from .45 to .46.
 According to PIN, Lexus Cars jumped to 14,001 units in November, from 10,214 in October; a 37.1% increase.
 Sales for the GS, IS and SC totaled 7,694 units in November in the United States.

-Toyota sells Toyota, Scion and Lexus in the United States.
+Toyota sells Toyota, Scion, and Lexus in the United States.
 The Scion xA and xB are marketed in Japan as Toyota products.
-Lexus is sold in many countries, but it was not sold in Japan til this year.
+Lexus is sold in many countries, but it was not sold in Japan until this year.
 Toyota holds 43% of the Japanese market, but not the luxury market.
-Mercedes-Benz, BMW and Audi all hold about 1 percent each in Japan, all in the luxury market.
+Mercedes-Benz, BMW, and Audi all hold about 1 percent each in Japan, all in the luxury market.
 Cars that cost more than $45,000 account for about 60% of total imported sales.
 There were about 100,000 of them sold last year.

 Expect Toyota to keep up the pace.
-By May of 2006 Toyota will introduce the GS 450h (hybrid) in Japan and their LS flagship sedan (which sold 1,635 unit’s in the U.S. in November) by September of 2006.
+By May of 2006, Toyota will introduce the GS 450h (hybrid) in Japan and its LS flagship sedan (which sold 1,635 unit’s in the U.S. in November) by September of 2006.

 And just six weeks after introducing the new IS 350 to the American market, Lexus announced today that it will enter the powerful luxury sport sedan in the American Le Mans Series (ALMS) GT2 class in 2006 with a two-car team.
 After all, the old adage is, race on Sunday, buy on Monday.